Authelia relies on session cookies to authenticate users. When the user visits a website of the protected domain

 *.example.com, meaning all websites of the domain.
 At the next request, Authelia receives the cookie associated to the authenticated user and can then order the reverse proxy to let the request pass through to the application.

-session: # The name of the session cookie. (default: authelia_session). name: authelia_session # The secret to encrypt the session cookie. # Secret can also be set using a secret: https://docs.authelia.com/configuration/secrets.html secret: unsecure_session_secret # The time in seconds before the cookie expires and session is reset. expiration: 1h # The inactivity time in seconds before the session is reset. inactivity: 5m # The remember me duration. # Value of 0 disables remember me. # Value is in seconds, or duration notation.
+session: # The name of the session cookie. (default: authelia_session). name: authelia_session # The secret to encrypt the session data.
+This is only used with Redis. # Secret can also be set using a secret: https://docs.authelia.com/configuration/secrets.html secret: unsecure_session_secret # The time in seconds before the cookie expires and session is reset. expiration: 1h # The inactivity time in seconds before the session is reset. inactivity: 5m # The remember me duration. # Value of 0 disables remember me. # Value is in seconds, or duration notation.
 See: https://docs.authelia.com/configuration/index.html#duration-notation-format # Longer periods are considered less secure because a stolen cookie will last longer giving attackers more time to spy # or attack.
 Currently the default is 1M or 1 month. remember_me_duration: 1M # The domain to protect. # Note: the login portal must also be a subdomain of that domain. domain: example.com # The redis connection details (optional) # If not provided, sessions will be stored in memory redis: host: 127.0.0.1 port: 6379 # # Use a unix socket instead # host: /var/run/redis/redis.sock # Password can also be set using a secret: https://docs.authelia.com/configuration/secrets.html password: authelia

 Configuration of this section has an impact on security.
 You should read notes in security measures for more information.